hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ### 3. Review

 Schedule time with your Partner Alliance manager to review your integration.
-Demonstration of the integration will include but not limited to enabling the integration on the partner’s platform and Terraform Cloud, understanding of the use case for the integration as well as seeing the integration demonstrated live.
-Alternatively, partners could also reach out to [technologypartners@hashicorp.com](technologypartners@hashicorp.com) if for some reason they are unable to engage with their Partner Alliances manager.
+The review should include enabling the integration on the partner’s platform and Terraform Cloud, explaining the use case for the integration, and a live demonstration of the functionality.
+If you are unable to engage with your Partner Alliances manager, you can also reach out to [technologypartners@hashicorp.com](technologypartners@hashicorp.com).

 ### 4. Release

-Once demonstration has been completed and the documentation has been shared and verified.
-Partners will be added to the [Terraform Run Task page](https://www.terraform.io/docs/cloud/integrations/run-tasks/index.html#run-tasks-technology-partners).
-On this page, partners will provide a two-line summary about their integration(s).
+We add new partners to the [Terraform Run Task page](https://www.terraform.io/docs/cloud/integrations/run-tasks/index.html#run-tasks-technology-partners) after the integration review and documentation is complete.
+On this page, you will provide a two-line summary about your integration(s).
 If you have multiple integrations, we highly recommend creating a summary that highlights all potential integration options.

-Partners will provide documentation for end users to get started using their integration.
-[BridgeCrew](https://docs.bridgecrew.io/docs/integrate-with-terraform-cloud#introduction) embedded their documentation into their site and we also link to the documentation as well.
-Also, partners will need to provide documentation for our support team including points of contact, email address, FAQ and/or best practices.
-With integrations, we want to ensure the end users are able to reach the right contacts for internal HashiCorp support when working with customers.
+You must provide documentation that helps users get started with your integration.
+You also need to provide documentation for our support team, including points of contact, email address, FAQ and/or best practices.
+We want to ensure end users are able to reach the right contacts for internal HashiCorp support when working with customers.

 ### 5. Support